lilianliu52/lab2-fall2015/README.md

 ### Debugging

 The purpose of this lab activity is **debugging**.
 You will gain additional experience reading provided code, understanding it, reviewing it, and debugging some problems associated with it.

+### Due Date and Time

+You must submit your work by 5:00 p.m. on September 28.
+Submission instructions can be found at the end of this `README`.

 ### Reading code